 Let’s consider an example of how contract fields and source fields interact.

-Let’s say you created the “Employee documentation” contract, and you want to link it with two apps, “Resumes” and “Employment agreements”.
+Let’s say you created the Contractor Documents contract, and you want to link it with two apps, Outgoing Contracts and Incoming Invoices.

-A contract is an empty interface that items from other apps are passed to.
+A Contract is an empty interface that items from other apps are passed to.
 To link a contract with apps, you need to add custom properties to the contract’s context.
-Data from other apps (for example, the responsible HR manager or the attached document) will be passed to them.
-Note that an app cannot be properly linked with a contract if the contract doesn’t include fields of the same types.
+Data from apps, such as contractor or amount information, will be passed to them.
+Please note, that an app cannot be properly linked with a contract if the contract doesn’t include fields of the same type.

-Now you can open Source settings and add the “Resumes” and “Employment agreements” apps to the contract.
-As you add these source apps, match the “HR manager” contract field with the “Responsible manager” field from both apps.
-Then link the “Document” field with the “Resume file” and “Agreement file” fields.
+Now you can go to Source Settings and add the Outgoing Contracts and Incoming Invoices apps to the contract.
+As you add these source apps, match the Company contract field with the Contractor field from both apps.
+Then link the Amount field with the Contract amount and Invoice amount fields.

 Found a typo?
 Highlight the text, press ctrl + enter and notify us